 - Changing the ownership of the ‘minidlna’ directory to the ‘minidlna’ user and ‘minidlna’ group:

-If you see the permissions for minidlna directory, one can write to the directory other than root.
-It’s never the best idea to grant full permission for all.
-Instead, we create a new user ‘minidlna’ and a group ‘minidlna’ and change the ownership to the minidlna user and group.
+If you see the permissions for the minidlna directory, one can write to a directory other than root.
+It’s never the best idea to grant full permission to all.
+Instead, we create a new user, ‘minidlna,’ and a group, ‘minidlna,’ and change the ownership to the minidlna user and group.
 This allows the database and logs to be written in the directory.

 - Ensure the correct permissions on miniDLNA directories:

-Let’s take a look at the ownership of minidlna directory after chown command.
+Let’s take a look at the ownership of the minidlna directory after the chown command.

 - Create a directory to store the music files:

 Navigate inside the ‘public’ directory and create a new directory called ‘Music’ inside of it.
 This time you need not use the sudo command as the ‘public’ directory has full permissions to all users.
 Upon creating the ‘Music’ directory, see the permissions.
 This directory is under the user ‘user,’ and the group ‘pi’ and others don’t have write permission on it.

 - Fix the write permissions on the Music directory:

 Use the same ‘chown’ command to change the ownership of the Music directory to everyone and give written permission.
 User ‘noboddy’ and Group ‘nogroup’ eventually makes everyone the owner of the file/directory.

 - Create a few more directories to organize the media content: